 Drawing on Our Experience

-Our new Online Women’s Support Group draws on our experience of launching and running our Online Men’s Support Group.
-Through that program, which we launched in May 2020 as we pivoted to an online focus, we have put together an effective way for focused groups to share experiences and support one another.
+The charity’s Online Women’s Support Group draws on our experience of launching and moderating the Online Men’s Support Group earlier this year.
+That program, begun in May 2020 as we pivoted to an online focus, has evolved into an effective structure for focused groups that has allowed men to share experiences and support one another.

 About Our Online Women’s Support Group

-This new program is an online way for Fans for the Cure to begin to support women who are journeying with men dealing with a prostate cancer diagnosis, treatment, or recovery.
-This new program is an online way for Fans for the Cure to help women to share experiences, support each other, and benefit from the company of other women on journeys through prostate cancer.
+This women’s group is an online way for the charity to support women who are journeying with men dealing with a prostate cancer diagnosis, treatment, or recovery.
+Fans for the Cure is providing a platform for women to share experiences, support each other, and benefit from the company of other women who are also on journeys with prostate cancer.

 To be clear, these support groups are not formal therapy or counseling.
 They are a way for women to gather virtually and informally to engage in conversations and support one another.